PaulKinlan/paul.kinlan.me/content/2016-10-17-detecting-when-autofill-happens.markdown

 ---
+date: 2016-10-17
 slug: detecting-when-autofill-happens
-date: 2016-10-17
+summary: Measuring the impact of autofill is crucial.
+In WebKit/Blink browsers, the `-webkit-autofill` pseudo-class helps track autofill, but it's not supported in Firefox.
+I've found a workaround in Firefox using the `input` event, checking for the absence of keyboard interaction.
+Ideally, a standardized `:autofill` pseudo-class and a dedicated `onautocomplete` event would simplify this process, allowing developers to measure and manage autofill effectively.
+tags:
+- autofill
+- autocomplete
+- forms
+- JavaScript
+- web
+- browsers
+- events
+- measurement
+- user experience
+- ux
-title: "Measuring the impact of autofill on your forms"
+title: Measuring the impact of autofill on your forms

 ---

 Autofill has a chequered history filled with what I believe is a mild case of